nylira/nylira/content/fluid-grids.md

 date: 2011-04-05
 ---

 Responsive design is about saving time by making flexible elements that can be reused across multiple devices.
-Here are some tips I've learned while building a [100% fluid site](http://nylira.com/en/projects/#guildwork).
+Here are some tips I've learned while building fluid-width websites.

 ## Make Use of `box-sizing: border-box`